ilmanzo/ilmanzo.github.com/_posts/2013-05-27-plink-automation.md

 ---
 {% include JB/setup %}

-A simple way to send a bunch of commands to any ssh device (in my case, Cisco appliances)...
+A quick and dirty way to send a bunch of commands to any ssh device (in my case, Cisco appliances)...

-* create a batch file with commands echoed inside:
+* create a plain old batch file with commands echoed inside:

 <pre>
     @echo off